 “But I have nothing worth sharing.”

 That’s nonsense.
 If you are good at what you do, you’ll have projects, testimonials, pictures, and quotes worth sharing.
-No need to write new blog posts every day, simply find something you’re proud of and share it.
-And if you do want to start a blog, Marieke has some tips to get inspiration for you.
+No need to write new blog posts every day.
+Simply find something you’re proud of and share it.
+And if you want to start a blog, Marieke has some tips to get inspiration for you.
 For those who want to dive into blogging, there is always our ultimate guide to blogging.

 Don’t give up